Donnison School: Early history and curriculum

-Founder Elizabeth Donnison was married to Sunderland businessman James Donnison, who died in 1777.
-This was her second marriage, having previously been married to Charles Guy.
-When she died in 1764, Elizabeth Donnison left £1500 in her will to fund a school which would provide a free education for female pupils from poor families.(Elizabeth Donnison was featured in the 'Rebel Women of Sunderland Project', an exhibit commissioned by Sunderland Culture and created by novelist Jessica Andrews and illustrator Kathryn Robertson in 2020.)
+When she died in 1764, school founder Elizabeth Donnison left £1500 in her will to fund a school which would provide a free education for female pupils from poor families.

 The school opened to 36 pupils in 1798 and was also known as The Girls' Free School.
 Students from the ages of 7 to 16 were taught needlework, spinning, sewing and knitting in addition to reading and writing.
 Pupils were also provided with clothes and shoes.
 This type of charity school for deprived girls was part of a wider movement to educate girls and women in Britain, but the Donnison School was the first of its kind in Sunderland.
 The school was located next to the Sunderland workhouse, constructed in 1740.

+Elizabeth Donnison was married to Sunderland businessman James Donnison, who died in 1777.
+This was her second marriage, having previously been married to Charles Guy.
+Elizabeth Donnison was featured in the 'Rebel Women of Sunderland Project', an exhibit commissioned by Sunderland Culture and created by novelist Jessica Andrews and illustrator Kathryn Robertson in 2020.

 In 1827, Elizabeth Woodcock funded the construction of a schoolmistress' cottage on the site.

 The school closed at some point between 1905-1910 and the buildings became the caretaker's cottage to the Church of the Holy Trinity.
 They were Grade II listed in 1978.